AlexPi44/sleep-risk-model/README.md

 - [Citation](#citation)
 - [Contact](#contact)

 ## Overview

 This project predicts **high risk** vs **low risk** for sleep disorders using machine learning on NHANES (National Health and Nutrition Examination Survey) data.
 It provides:

 - Automated data pipeline for NHANES cycles 2005-2016
 - Feature engineering from lifestyle and health metrics
-- XGBoost classifier with SHAP explainability
+- XGBoost classifier with Optuna hyperparameter tuning and MLflow logging
-- Interactive Streamlit web interface for risk assessment
+- Interactive Streamlit web interface for risk assessment (see `app/streamlit_app.py`)

 **⚠️ Disclaimer:** This tool provides risk estimates for research purposes only.
 It is **not** a medical diagnostic tool and should not replace clinical evaluation.